 Surgical Treatment Options

 More severe sprains of the wrist may require surgery to heal.
-Surgery involves reconstructing the injured ligament or reattaching it to the wrist bone.
-Wrist arthroscopy is a minimally-invasive surgical method for the treatment of severe wrist sprains.
+Surgery involves reattaching the injured ligament to the bone, or reconstructing a new ligament (as seen with ACL surgery in the knee).
+Wrist arthroscopy is a minimally-invasive surgical method for the treatment of severe wrist sprains that allows direct visualization of the injured structures, and often time repair.
 In this procedure, a small incision is made to allow a 1.9mm scope camera to view the wrist bones.
 The carpals are then pinned in place while the ligament heals.
 These pins are usually removed after eight weeks.
+Sometimes, combination scope and open procedures are required for a successful repair or reconstruction.

 Wrist ligament injuries that are treated non-surgically usually heal within two to four weeks.
-More serious injuries that require surgery may take up to twelve months to fully recover.
-Depending on the amount of pain experienced before surgery, Dr. Donnelly may recommend physical therapy to facilitate proper healing and movement in the wrist.
+However it is not uncommon to stay sore for several weeks after the ligament is “healed.”
+More serious injuries that require surgery may take up to six to twelve months to fully recover.
+Depending on the severity of injury/surgery, Dr. Donnelly may recommend physical therapy to facilitate proper healing and movement in the wrist.